TracyGJG/utilities/docs/tools.md

 #### Initial call

-- regExpFlags - the optional string containing any flags to be applied when creating the RegExp object.
+- regExpFlags: the optional string containing any flags to be applied when creating the RegExp object.

 #### Subsequent calls

-- templateTextSections - array of text sections of the Template Literal, destructed to expose the `raw` property.
+- templateTextSections: array of text sections of the Template Literal, destructed to expose the `raw` property.
-- templateValueSecions - (rest) array of values interpolated in the Template Literal.
+- templateValueSecions: (rest) array of values interpolated in the Template Literal.

 ### Return Value